MertdeSouza/Pokemon-Python-Edition/README.md

-# Pokemon Python Edition
+# 🎮 Pokémon Python Edition

-A text-based Pokémon game developed in Python.
+A text-based Pokémon tournament game developed in Python.

+## About

+This is a personal learning project created to improve my Python programming skills by building a Pokémon-inspired tournament game from scratch.

 ## Features

-- Turn-based Pokémon battles
+- ⚔️ Turn-based Pokémon battles
-- Different Pokémon with unique stats
-- Sound effects
+- ❤️ HP and damage system
+- 🤖 AI-controlled opponents
-- Typewriter text animation
+- ⌨️ Typewriter text animation
-- HP system
-- Random enemy encounters
+- 🎵 Sound assets *(implementation in progress)*
+- 🐍 Developed with Python

 ## Technologies